 Interior Design Faculty:

-Darrin Brooks - Associate Professor of Interior Design
+Darrin Brooks - Professor of Interior Design

 Interior Design Area Coordinator

 Susie Tibbitts - Assistant Professor of Interior Design

 Steven Mansfield - Principal Lecturer of Interior Design

 Holly Murdock - Temporary Assistant Professor of Interior Design

 Shelbi Guillot - Staff Assistant